forumicon/forumicons/README.md

 ### What is the benifit over all the other icon libraries?
 There are alot of free icons/libraries out there to use.

-##### Whats the difference between this and https://materialdesignicons.com/
+##### Whats the difference between this and https://materialdesignicons.com/ a.k.a: **MDI**
-###### Firstly nothing they are a great resource.
-However we have different types of icons (icons, emojis, imagesets, forum-icons, topic-icons, rank-imgs, etc...) which they do not.
-Secondly we offer the ability to request custom icons which they do not.
-Third we offer a donation based system for icon submissions.
-Lastly they have strict policy on duplication of usecases.
+1. Nothing they are a great resource we can not recommend enough.
+However we have different types of icons (icons, emojis, imagesets, forum-icons, topic-icons, rank-imgs, etc...) which is outside the norm of a simple icon.
+2. We also offer the ability to request custom icons/sets which does not work with the intent of **MDI**.
+3. We offer a donation based system for icon submissions to support the artists.
+While the concept is still the same, all design submissions give the express consent of ownership of the designs to **FourmiCon**.
+As Artists ourselves we still wish to allow for contribution/support to the great Artisits that are apart of our community.
+4. Lastly they have a strict policy on duplication of usecases.
 Meaning that there are only allowed a few versions of each icon for example

 ```css
 home-solid